In the Akita Prefecture city of Nikaho, many pathways, bicycle lanes, corners, walls, and landings hold a variety of small surprises.

 Due to the apparent lack of telephone booths found anywhere near the rest-area bench and vending machines, one might imagine that very few (if any?) calls have ever been fielded by the area helper.
 On the contrary, couldn’t one possibly imagine (as was once hypothesized by a member of the vending machine replenishment team) that despite the rise of personal cell phones as self-navigation devices, many aspects of a quiet seaside town are usually lost and unavailable to these new search engine technologies and digital mapping systems.

-And if any new visitors find themselves at a loss, two initial topics worth covering with the area helper might be: the possible reasoning for the use of 5 separate satellite dishes at the humble Family Restaurant 123, or a brief explanation regarding the origins and history of the fastened-down, petrified tree fragment that guards the easternmost harbor boat landing.
+And if any new visitors find themselves at a loss, two initial topics worth covering with the area helper might be: the possible reasoning for the use of five separate satellite dishes at the humble Family Restaurant 123, or a brief explanation regarding the origins and history of the fastened down, petrified tree fragment that guards the easternmost harbor boat landing.